hasithvega/Unitree_SDK_Extended/README.md

 ## Fast setup

-Ah I'm going to off work, let me write it tomorrow.
+~~Ah I'm going to off work, let me write it tomorrow.~~

+Update 25.5.28

+Thanks for roomate in dormitory playing video games untill 7am.
+No power for doing this today.
+I need to rent my room this weekend.

 ## ToDo List